People choose to file consumer proposals for different reasons. The most common are:

 Consumer proposals stop garnishments immediately.
 The moment that your Trustee files your Consumer Proposal with the Office of the Superintendent of Bankruptcy a stay of proceedings comes into effect.
 This means that your creditors are stayed; in other words their collection efforts are legally paused.
 They can only contact your Trustee and can only vote in favour or against your proposal.
 This stay of proceedings remains in effect until your proposal is completed, rejected, or annulled due to non-payment.

 Garnishments represent a creditor action, and these actions are prevented by the stay of proceedings.
-After filing a consumer proposal, your Proposal Administrator (who must be a Trustee in Bankruptcy by law) will contact your employer and instruct them to pause the garnishment.
+After filing a consumer proposal, your Proposal Administrator (who must be a Licensed Insolvency Trustee by law) will contact your employer and instruct them to pause the garnishment.
 If you complete your proposal then the garnishment no longer exists.

 When filing a Consumer Proposal you don’t have to surrender a single, solitary asset; you keep everything that you own.
 Your monthly payment accounts for any assets that you would have surrendered to your Trustee in Bankruptcy had you filed for Bankruptcy.

 You don’t have to report your income after filing a consumer proposal as you do after filing for bankruptcy.
 That’s because your consumer proposal payments are fixed after being accepted by your creditors.
 In a bankruptcy, if your income rises you may be required to pay a portion to your creditors.
-Filing a consumer proposal allows you to rest assured that your payments are fixed and saves you the trouble of sending monthly reports to your Trustee in Bankruptcy.
+Filing a consumer proposal allows you to rest assured that your payments are fixed and saves you the trouble of sending monthly reports to your Licensed Insolvency Trustee.

 While everyone’s reasons differ, we’ve tried to explain the most common reasons that someone may file a consumer proposal.
-To have your personal situation assessed by a licensed Proposal Administrator and Trustee in Bankruptcy send us an email or give us a call today.
+To have your personal situation assessed by a Licensed Insolvency Trustee and Proposal Administrator send us an email or give us a call today.
 You’ve got nothing to lose except your debt!